 Washington, District Of Columbia 20052

-Professor Dickinson is currently a Future of War Fellow with the New America Foundation's International Security Program.
+Professor Dickinson is currently a Future of War Fellow with the New America Foundation's International Security Program and Co-chair of the International Law and Technology Section of the American Society of international Law.
 She has previously served as a member of the Executive Council of the American Society of International Law, and co-organizer of a Collaborative Research Network on Empirical Approaches to International Human Rights Law, convened under the auspices of the Law & Society Association.

 AB, Harvard University; JD, Yale University

 "Symposium: The Trump Administration and International Law–Policy in the Shadow of International Law"

 Laura A. Dickinson writes in OpinioJuris.org about the relationship between law and policy in national security decision-making.

 Laura A. Dickinson is quoted in VOA about the legal risks to privatize a large portion of the U.S. war in Afghanistan.